lukifer23/PeerChat/README.md

 PeerChat supports GGUF format models with Q4_K_M quantization recommended for optimal performance.
 Default models are documented in `defaultmodels.md`.

 Place GGUF models in the app's private directory (e.g. `Android/data/<pkg>/files/models/`) or import via the in-app model settings dialog, which records the file in the manifest store for reuse.
+See [`docs/howto-models.md`](docs/howto-models.md) for detailed instructions.

-Each imported model is tracked with a manifest entry including path, size, family, and optional checksum metadata.
+Each imported model is tracked with a manifest entry including path, size, family, and SHA-256 checksum.
 The roadmap includes manifest-driven downloads and integrity verification.

 ## RAG Pipeline